mrhteriyaki/ncentral-custom-rdp-too/README.md

 This only works with n-central appliances that use the SSH Tunnel, the failover HTTP tunnel is not implemented.

-The address suffix option is to improve credential leakage / remember name for credentials.
+The address suffix is an optional feature to improve credential leakage and remember username for credential.
-Setup a local zone in your DNS eg rdp.local with an A record for *.rdp.local to 127.0.0.1.
-Then set the prefix to rdp.local in the launcher.
-When remote desktop sessions launch they will use a filtered device name in combination with .rdp.local as the address.
+Remote desktop will use a filtered device name in combination with .rdp.local as the address.
-This will cause the credential manager to match by individual address and also makes the taskbar display the session name rather than 127.0.0.1.
+Credential manager will match individual address and the taskbar will display the session name rather than 127.0.0.1.

 ## Installation